ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 $teep-message-type /= teep-success
 $teep-message-type /= teep-error

-; message type numbers take a number from 0 to 23
+; message type numbers, in one byte which could take a number from 0 to 23
 $teep-type = (0..23)
 TEEP-TYPE-query-request = 1
 TEEP-TYPE-query-response = 2